zigbee-alliance/distributed-compliance-ledger/docs/tendermint-rpc.md

 }
 ```

-The `proof` property can be excluded from the response by setting the `proof` property in the query string to `false` (or just by omitting it).
+The `proof` property can be excluded from the response by setting the `prove` property in the query string to `false` (or just by omitting it).